 Eating Before Bed: Weight Gain and Weight Loss

 There are few studies on eating at night and weight gain/loss.
 However, if you’re eating your regular daily meals and snacks with additional snacking before bed, this could lead to taking in slightly more of your daily calorie load.
-Conversely, if you don’t eat much during the day and then eat a large meal before bed.
-You could be putting yourself at risk of calorie deficit resulting in weight loss.
+Conversely, if you don't eat much in the evenings, you could run a calorie deficit resulting in weight loss.
 Regardless of your lifestyle, eating habits, and sleep schedule, it’s best to allow your body plenty of time to digest your food.

 Can Eating Before Bed Make Me Gain Weight?